krokedil/klarna-order-management-for-woocommerce/readme.txt

 2. Activate the plugin through the "Plugins" menu in WordPress.

 == Changelog ==
+= 2020.05.28  	- version 1.5.2 =
+* Enhancement   - Added debug log setting.
+You can now turn off logging of requests made from the plugin to Klarna.

 = 2020.03.25  	- version 1.5.1 =
 * Fix           - Prevent requests from being made from orders that have not been paid.